receyuki/comfyui-prompt-reader-node/README.md

 [standalone SD Prompt Reader](https://github.com/receyuki/stable-diffusion-prompt-reader), allowing it to support the same formats and receive updates along with the [SD Prompt Reader](https://github.com/receyuki/stable-diffusion-prompt-reader).
+> [!IMPORTANT]
-- Due to custom nodes and complex workflows potentially causing issues with SD Prompt Reader's ability to read image metadata correctly, it is recommended to embed the `Prompt Saver` Node within the workflow to ensure maximum compatibility.
+> Due to custom nodes and complex workflows potentially causing issues with SD Prompt Reader's ability
+> to read image metadata correctly, it is recommended to embed the `Prompt Saver` Node within the workflow
+> to ensure maximum compatibility.

 <details>
     <summary><b>More Information</b></summary>